HIV PREVENTION

 PrEP

-PrEP, or pre-exposure prophylaxis, is a prescription medicine taken daily prior to possible HIV exposure.
-Regardless of sexual orientation or gender identity, PrEP is for anyone that’s sexually active and could be exposed to HIV, including those in committed relationships.
+PrEP, or pre-exposure prophylaxis, is a prescription medicine taken either daily or once every two months via injection before possible HIV exposure.
+Regardless of sexual orientation or gender identity, PrEP is for anyone who’s sexually active and could be exposed to HIV, including those in committed relationships.

 PEP